 What usually makes you feel bad is the pictures and advertisements...if you let them.

 You might have those same thoughts I had thinking "nothing I have is good enough" or "I'm not good enough."

-Then, conveniently nearby is some book, pair of shoes, watch, workout supplement, or cologne that you need to have to get the girl.
+Then, conveniently nearby is some thing....some pair of shoes, a watch, a workout supplement, a cologne...that you need to have to feel good about yourself.

 Why You Shouldn't Feel Bad